-- Rename the IP to a non-conflicting name.
+- Rename the IP to a non-conflicting name or VLNV.
 This is simplest and fastest solution.
-However, if the user is not the owner of the IP, it might not be feasible.
-In this case, the user has to follow the second workaround - Load only the IPs that are necessary for the project.
-This is by definition possible only if the conflicting IPs are not needed at the same time in the design.
-Note that in the case of unwanted IPs that are loaded through an IP Repository location, user has to either remove the IP Repository location, which will also remove any other IP loaded from the same place, or, if this is not possible, move the conflicting IP definition file (IP-XACT file) outside of the IP repository location or any sub-directory. - Create a wrapper entity/module for the failing IP.
+If the user is not the owner of the IP, it might not be feasible and the user has to follow the second workaround. - Load only the IPs that are necessary for the project.
+This is possible only if the conflicting IPs are not needed at the same time.
+Note that in the case of unwanted IPs that are loaded through an IP Repository location, user has to either remove the IP Repository location, which will also remove any other IP loaded from the same place, or move the conflicting IP definition file (IP-XACT file) outside of the IP Repository location or any subdirectory. - Create a Submodule design to wrap the IP.
+This has the downside of build time overhead - Create a wrapper entity/module for the failing IP.
 This option will only work if the reason of the name collision is a reserved word or the name of the IP matches the name of a sandbox interface.
 The wrapper entity has to use a non-conflicting name.